whatmakeart/modeling-and-fabrication/content/modules/module-3-laser-cutting/3-1-laser-cut-test-file/index.md

 ---
-title: "2.1 Laser Cut Test File"
+title: "3.1 Laser Cut Test File"
 date: 2020-01-26T23:11:13Z
 draft: false
 ---

-Next week we will go to the think[box] to learn how to use the laser cutters.
+We will go to the think[box] to learn how to use the laser cutters.
 We will each make a test cut from a file that we make.
-You need to have this file made before class next week.
+You need to have this file made before going to the think[box].
 There are specific instructions to make the file in Adobe Illustrator.
-If you do not follow the directions then your file will not work
+If you do not follow the directions then your file will not work properly on the laser cutters.

 <div class="two-column-instructions-grid">